joshenders/ulog/README.md

 Usage
 =====

-Request device events from the kernel
+Request device events from the kernel.

     udevadm trigger